moorepants/tu-delft-promotion/associate-vision-statement.rst

 vision is to make significant contributions to the wider adoption of bicycling around the world by understanding how people interact with the bicycle and the transportation environment.
-My mechanical and biomechanical foundation begins with understanding of the bicycle-rider dynamic system, which I categorize into four fundamental research areas: 1) vehicle dynamics, 2) rider biomechanics, 3) rider neuromuscular control, and 4) bicycle-rider behavior.
+My mechanical and biomechanical foundation begins with understanding of the bicycle-rider human-machine dynamic system, which I categorize into four fundamental research areas: 1) vehicle dynamics, 2) rider biomechanics, 3) rider neuromuscular control, and 4) bicycle-rider behavior.

 .. _bicycle engineering laboratory: https://mechmotum.github.io

 I have developed a number of unique bicycle-rider dynamics models.
 I will combine these models with my rider control identification techniques to further define the essential neuromuscular control sensor-actuation pathways.
-With these physics-based data driven models I will be able to predict the bicyclist's behavior in safety and performance critical transportation scenarios.
+With these physics-based data driven models I will be able to predict the bicyclist's behavior in safety and performance critical transportation scenarios and improve performance in sport cycling.
 The insights will allow us to design the vehicle with desired dynamics, make it adapt to the rider through assistive robotics, and to help shape our transportation infrastructure to complement and interact with the bicycle of the future.

 As far as I know, I am the only researcher that is approaching the innovations in bicycling from this merger of vehicle dynamics and rider biomechanical